 ./configure --enable-thread-safe-client --prefix=<mysql-directory> where <mysql-directory> is in my case /home/kern/mysql, you may have to configure the loader so that it can find the MySQL shared libraries.
 If you have previously followed this procedure and later add the --enable-thread-safe-client options, you will need to rerun the ldconfig program shown below.
 If you put MySQL in a standard place such as /usr/lib or /usr/local/lib this will not be necessary, but in my case it is.
 The description that follows is Linux specific.
-For other operating systems, please consult your manuals on how to do the same thing: First edit: /etc/ld.so.conf and add a new line to the end of the file with the name of the mysql-directory.
+For other operating systems, please consult your manuals on how to do the same thing:

-First edit: /etc/id.so.conf and add a new line to the end of the file with the name of the mysql-directory.
+First edit: /etc/ld.so.conf and add a new line to the end of the file with the name of the mysql-directory.
 In my case, it is: